yoavfreund/shapeology_code/experiments/Diary.md

 Add sections in reverse Chronological order

+Monday, September 2, 2019
+1. Get the region shift move by grids across x-y plane.
+It takes about 3.5 hours for 10 EC2 instances.

+Friday, August 30, 2019
+1. Use the 'get_score' function to get feature importance of each feature.
+Sort features by 'total gain' values.
+2. Mark the cells whose feature values are chosen for tree boosters.
+Warm colors are features with great importance.

+Thursday, August 29, 2019
+1. Change the step size of region shift from 30 microns to 20 microns and the range of shift from 600 microns to 800 microns.
+2. Draw shift curves for new shift results.
+Mark the maximum and half-way value of curves.

+Wednesday, August 28, 2019
+1. Mark the cells whose feature values show big difference in positive and negative CDF curves for each feature.
+Each color represents one feature.
+2. Look through the GUI part of MouseBrainAtlas_dev.

 Tuesday, August 27, 2019
 1. Get initial results for shift ready.
 It takes about 40 minutes for 10 EC2 instances.
 2. Draw shift curves for each structure.